Advertiser Disclosure

 Chase Personal Cards

-Neither card charges an annual fee, and the bonus categories will complement your Chase Sapphire Preferred card nicely.
-Both cards earn 5x points per $1 spent on travel purchased through Chase Travel, plus 3x points per $1 on dining and drugstore purchases.
+The Freedom Unlimited card has a $0 annual fee and the Freedom Flex card also has a $0 annual fee.
+The bonus categories on both cards will complement your Chase Sapphire Preferred card nicely.
+Both cards earn 5% back on travel purchased through Chase Travel, plus 3% back on dining and drugstore purchases.

-The primary difference between the 2 cards is that the Freedom Flex card also earns 5x points per $1 spent on up to $1,500 in spend on quarterly bonus categories like gas and groceries, while the Freedom Unlimited card earns an uncapped 1.5x points per $1 spent on all non-bonus purchases.
-Occasionally, this card offers an additional cash-back amount as part of a welcome offer, so you could earn even more cash-back.
+The primary difference between the 2 cards is that the Freedom Flex card earns 5% cash-back on up to $1,500 spent on quarterly bonus categories, while the Freedom Unlimited card earns an uncapped 1.5% cash-back on all non-bonus purchases.

 Chase Business Cards

-Small business owners are eligible to apply for all 3 of these cards if they so choose, depending on their business needs.
-Better yet, while you do need to be under 5/24 in order to be approved for these cards, being approved for them does not add to your 5/24 count.
-In other words, if you’re 3/24 and are approved for the Ink Business Preferred card, you’ll still be 3/24 afterwards.
+Another major benefit of applying for Chase business cards is that these cards do not add to your 5/24 total.
+In other words, if you’re 3/24 and are approved for the Ink Business Preferred card, you’ll still be 3/24 afterward.

-Airline Cards
+Airline-Branded Cards

 Hotel Cards

-These cards usually offer some sort of automatic elite status with the chain, which won’t just help you earn more points during stays, but can also grant you perks like early check-in and late checkout, room upgrades, free breakfast, and free night certificates.
+These cards usually offer some sort of automatic elite status with the chain, which won’t just help you earn more points during stays but can also grant you perks like early check-in and late checkout, room upgrades, free breakfast, and free night certificates.

 Chase offers hotel credit cards for 3 major chains: Hyatt, IHG, and Marriott.
 If you stay at any of these chains with any sort of frequency, you’ll likely get plenty of value by holding that chain’s credit card.